 Gold karts are designed for passenger transport and carrying golfing equipment around a golf court.
 They work best on smooth surfaces and offer only minimal off-road capability.

-While taking a golf kart off-roading may seem like a good idea, please don’t.
+While taking a golf kart off-road may seem like a good idea, please don’t.
 Unless you own a gold court or you’re looking for a comfy vehicle only to cruise the pathways around your mansion, an ATV is probably a better option.

 Go-Kart